pivotal/blog/content/post/agile-development-for-highly-scalable-data-processing-pipelines.md

 * Implement data processing logic in Spark (PySpark specifically) to improve performance and scale
 * Follow extreme programming principles to improve productivity and seed cultural transformation across organization

 The last point is particularly important.
 Our goal as an organization is always to transfer knowledge and skills to our clients so they can carry on writing great code after Pivotal departs.
 Over the course of a few weeks, we delivered results across all three of the objectives above.
 The graph below illustrates the performance improvements achieved as a result of the engagement.
-As we increased the scope of our code to cover more units, performance scaled linearly (yellow bars and dots).
+As we increased the scope of our code to cover more units, performance scaled constantly (yellow bars and dots).
 This was a huge performance gain compared to the legacy codebase, which scaled exponentially with more units (green bars and dots).
-{{< responsive-figure src="/images/agile_development_for_highly_scalable_data_pipelines/performance_improvements.png" class="center" >}}
+{{< responsive-figure src="/images/agile_development_for_highly_scalable_data_pipelines/performance_scale.png" class="center" height="42" width="42">}}
+#### Figure 1.
+Constant O(1) order performance with adding more units

 How did we, the Pivotal Data Science team and our client pairs, achieve these results?
 We followed <a name="seven_steps">“A Seven Step Approach”</a> for successful agile code development in processing pipelines for big data: